Rakesh2901/Traffic-Violation-Detection-Systems/Readme.md

   classifier; `numpy` is pinned `<2.0` for TensorFlow compatibility.
 - Confirm weights are LFS-tracked before pushing — `git lfs ls-files` should list every `.pt` / `.onnx` / `.h5`.
-- Free CPU Spaces are fine; pick a GPU Space for faster video processing.
+- Free CPU Spaces are fine; pick a GPU Space for faster video processing; All the model are here trained on Nvidia RTX 4050.